Isetnt2/asciiCam/README.md

 # asciiCam
-A python programm to create an ascii filter for webcams.
+A python program to create an ascii filter for webcams.

 Requirements: